foua-pps/atrain_match/README.txt

-This program is used to process and output statistics for the inter-comparison of AVHRR PPS results and CloudSat/CALIPSO observations.
-It may be run repeatedly and supervised by program process_master.py.
+This program is used to process and output statistics for the inter-comparison of for example PPS results and CloudSat/CALIPSO observations.

+ * The main running program is: process_atrain_match.py which will do matchups.

  * The main running program is: process_master.py will do matchups and result for each case.
 And compile_stat.py accumulates statistics.